 Regardless of your filing frequency, your returns will be due on the last day of the month following the close of the period you are filing for.

 |January – March (Q1)

 |April – June (Q2)

 |July – September (Q3)

 |October – December (Q4)

 Late payment, on the other hand, will cause you to incur a penalty of 10% of the tax due, in addition to a $10 penalty for failure to file a return on time.
 Wyoming requires zero returns be filed, and so that $10 penalty applies even if you made no taxable sales during the period in question.
 If you still have not filed a return more than 30 days after the original due date, an additional $25 penalty will be applied.
 Interest accrues daily on outstanding balances as well.

-To help you successfully navigate this situation, TaxTools offers a combination of features designed to streamline your sales tax collection and filing processes.
-These include the ability to accurately calculate the proper sales tax rate for each individual sale, and the production of up-to-date reports for all of your taxable sales whenever you need them.
+To help you successfully navigate this situation, TaxTools offers a combination of tax calculator and features designed to streamline your sales tax collection and filing processes.
+These include the ability to calculate the proper sales tax rate for each sale accurately and the production of up-to-date reports for all of your taxable sales whenever you need them.
 TaxTools will also periodically check for changes to the state’s tax code that could impact your business, and it integrates smoothly with all eCommerce platforms.
 So, if you’re ready to see how your company can benefit from the services TaxTools provides, click here to sign up for a free trial today.

 Last updated October 2023